-The CMU agenda connects with a long history of EU capital-market building.
-Starting from the Treaty of Rome's expression of the freedom of movement of capital in 1957, major milestones on this historical path include the elimination of restrictions on capital movements in 1988; the Financial Services Action Plan of 19998, initiated in the wake of Europe's Economic and Monetary Union (EMU) and mostly implemented in the early 2000s; and the creation of European Supervisory Authorities (ESAs) in 2011, and new impetus given towards a 'single rulebook', following the Larosière Report of February 20099.
+The CMU agenda connects with a long history of EU capital market building.
+Starting from the Treaty of Rome's expression of the freedom of movement of capital in 1957, major milestones on this historical path include the elimination of restrictions on capital movements in 1988; the Financial Services Action Plan of 1999, initiated in the wake of Europe's Economic and Monetary Union (EMU) and mostly implemented in the early 2000s; and the creation of European Supervisory Authorities (ESAs) in 2011, and new impetus given towards a 'single rulebook', following the Larosière Report of February 2009.
 This historical continuity also suggests that, to deserve its labelling as a genuine 'union', the CMU agenda should go beyond the mere extension of pre-existing initiatives, even if these are important and helpful.
 It must envisage high-impact new steps that would trigger measurable progress towards its stated objective.

-The CMU agenda is for the entire EU.
-The notion of a single market for capital10 aligns with the EU's internal market policy framework.
-Various analyses have identified specific benefits of CMU for the euro area, particularly in terms of risk-sharing11.
-While these benefits are an important motivation for CMU, they do not analytically imply that the project should or even could be executed at the euro-area level.
-On the contrary, the dominance of the City of London as Europe's capital markets hub (see next section) makes it impractical and undesirable to envisage a policy framework that would be limited to a subset of EU member states.
-The UK government has welcomed the announcement of CMU and signalled its intent to engage actively in its shaping12, in sharp contrast with banking union, which the UK government also welcomed but on the condition of not taking part.
-Envisaging a CMU that would not include the UK or other noneuro-area member states would be economically counter-productive13.
+One important feature of the CMU, as framed by the European Commission, is that it should encompass the entire EU.
+The very notion of a single market for capital aligns with the EU's internal market policy framework.
+Various analyses have identified specific benefits of CMU for the euro area, particularly in terms of risksharing.
+While these benefits are an important motivation for the CMU, they do not analytically imply that the project should or even could be executed at the euroarea level.
+On the contrary, the dominance of the City of London as Europe's capital markets hub (see next section) makes it impractical and undesirable to envisage a policy framework that would be limited to a subset of EU Member States.
+The UK government has welcomed the announcement of the CMU and signalled its intent